da-imran/workspace-manager/README.md

 - ✅ Add **tasks** to workspaces with a **required deadline (date & time)**
 - 🔁 **Mark tasks** as completed or incomplete
 - ⏳ **Human-readable time**:
-  - Incomplete tasks: `3 days 2 hours remaining`
+  - Incomplete tasks: `⏳ 6 hours from now`.
-  - Completed tasks: `2 minutes ago`, `1 day ago`, etc.
+  - Completed tasks: `✅ Completed 5 hours ago`.
+  - Overdue tasks: `⚠️ Overdue (due on 3 hours ago)`.
 - 🔒 Full **access control**:
   - Users can only view, edit, or delete **their own** workspaces and tasks